top of page

 I offer a warm and inviting space for you in my own home in Killinghall, Harrogate or online in the comfort of your own home.

-For online postnatal counselling, all you need is yourself, a device you can access video link on (I use Google Meet) and a confidential space that you feel you can be yourself in and say whatever you wish.
+For online therapy, all you need is yourself, a device you can access video link on (I use Google Meet) and a confidential space that you feel you can be yourself in and say whatever you wish.

 bottom of page